yuluqinn/CCM-site/README.md

 **Contact information and Piazza**:
 We use Piazza for questions and class discussion.
 Piazza gets you help efficiently from classmates, the TA, and the instructors.
 Rather than emailing questions to the teaching staff, please post your questions on Piazza.

-The signup link for our Piazza page is available here ([piazza.com/nyu/spring2020/dsga3001005](https://piazza.com/nyu/spring2020/dsga3001005)).
+The signup link for our Piazza page is available here ([TBD](TBD)).

-Once signed up, our class Piazza page is available here ([piazza.com/nyu/spring2020/dsga3001005/home](https://piazza.com/nyu/spring2020/dsga3001005/home)).
+Once signed up, our class Piazza page is available here ([TBD](TBD)).

-If you have a question that isn't suitable for Piazza and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2020@nyuccl.org
+If you have a question that isn't suitable for Piazza and there is a need to email the teaching staff directly, please use the following email address: instructors-ccm-spring2021@nyuccl.org

 **Office hours (via Zoom.
 Look for links posted on Piazza)**:
 Todd Gureckis (Tuesday at 1-2pm eastern)